OkiDokiTokiLoki/odin-recipes/README.md

 This is a project proposed by The Odin Project as part of the foundations module with particular focus on html

 ## Technologies
 This is a very simple program, done in a matter of minutes with very basic styling.
-More in depth styling to come...

 Project is (currently) created with:
 * HTML